BorisPlaton/typing_speed_trainer/README.md

 #### Virtual environment

-At first, you must install all necessarily dependencies.
-For this you should create a virtual environment.
+Firstly, you must install all necessary dependencies.
+For this, you should create a virtual environment.
 For instance, you may use a `virtualenv`:
 ```
 $ virtualenv --python 3.10 venv
 ```